 Scripting talking head videos

-Writing a script is not essential but it can help for a number of reasons.
+Writing a script is not essential but it can help for several reasons.

 - If you have never recorded a video before, a script is like an insurance policy you can fall back on.